 It is a paradox that it is a human right to seek asylum (and the majority of those who arrive are ultimately granted asylum), but that one cannot claim this right without breaking the law and exposing oneself to extreme danger.
 Often the few migrants who arrive with a valid passport and visa and thereafter seek asylum will have a hard time obtaining asylum because they have left their country of origin legally.
 Often, the visa to Denmark is perceived as a misuse and can further trigger the quarantine of the person who has invited the migrant to Denmark.

-The number of people who drowned in the Mediterranean Sea was at least 5,000 in 2016, which is 34% more than the year before.
+The number of people who drowned in the Mediterranean Sea was at least 5,000 in 2016, and in 2017 the chance of surviving has dimished further: one out of 49 ends up dead on the way.
 The number can, in fact, be much higher, as not all deaths are registered.